-The capitalistic mode of production makes nature a procedure, i.e., it is a mode of product that ignores the temporal-universalistic values that nature has in itself.
-Modern production is all of the same pattern and can transcend geographical boundaries and go beyond national borders.
-Strength of production is the basis of modern state power; the mode of production and the pattern of modern society are in a mutually supportive and complementary relationship.
-The patterns of economic activity and the principles of the modern citizen society are connected by mutually supportive relationships.
+The capitalistic mode of production makes nature a procedure, i.e., it is a mode of product mutually supportive relationships.
 That has resulted in the principles that politically unify modern society also spreading across national boundaries.
 Out of this has been created the base for developing the human psychology which thinks that which is universal is localized universality.
-Therefore, when mankind attempts to build a society based on production that makes use of nature-that produces by making use of the power of nature-it greatly restricts the logic of modern localized universality.
+Therefore, when mankind attempts to build a society based on production that makes use of nature that produces by making use of the power of nature it greatly restricts the logic of modern localized universality.